 - · when such options are issued; - · when the holder exercises such stock options; and - · when the shares obtained by exercising the stock options are sold.

-As for the last question, in general, share acquisitions cannot be classified as asset acquisitions under the Japanese Tax Code.
+In general, share acquisitions cannot be classified as asset acquisitions under the Japanese Tax Code.

 10 Debt financing structures